-Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes ems, documents and Assurance of arrangements in place 6.6 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances See 4.13.1 Well-being of Future Generations Act (Wales) 2015 6.7 Establishing appropriate local performance indicators (as well as relevant statutory or other national performance indicators) as part of the planning process in order to identify how the performance of services and projects is to be measured See 5.1.1 Corporate Performance Management Framework There is a clear structure in place for delivering the priorities set out in the Corporate Plan, which includes performance measures for each Well-being Objective.
-At service level, Service Recovery Plans require the inclusion of key service recovery performance measures that are linked to service priorities and outcomes and improvements and changes that the service wants to achieve.
-Key business as usual service performance measures can be included as well.
-Officers are encouraged to include qualitative measures of success (inspection/reviews or feedback results/what the aim is/what you want to achieve/ what does good look like?) as well as performance measures.
-None identified 6.8 Ensuring capacity exists to generate the information required to review service quality regularly See also 5.1.1 Corporate Performance Management Framework
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes systems, documents and Assurance of arrangements in place 6.6 Ensuring arrangements are flexible and agile so that the mechanisms for delivering outputs can be adapted to changing circumstances See 4.13.1 Well-being of Future Generations Act (Wales) 2015 6.7 Establishing appropriate local performance indicators (as well as relevant statutory or other national performance indicators) as part of the planning process in order to identify how the performance of services and projects is to be measured See 5.1.1 Corporate Performance Management Framework 6.8 Ensuring capacity exists to generate the information required to review service quality regularly See also 5.1.1 Corporate Performance Management Framework

 Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions Evidence of key Suggested systems, documents and Assurance of arrangements in place improvement / that demonstrate good governance in practice processes action 6.9 Preparing budgets in accordance with Further On 2nd March 2023, Council approved the 2023/2024 budget organisational objectives, 6.9.1 Budget setting development of a following stakeholder consultation.
-The requirement to set a medium term strategies and the process balanced budget was met. medium-term financial financial strategy. plan 6.10 Informing medium and long-term planning by drawing up realistic estimates of revenue and See above 6.9.1 Budget setting process capital expenditure aimed at developing a sustainable funding strategy 6.11 Optimising achievement of intended outcomes - ensuring the medium term financial See above 6.9.1 Budget setting process strategy integrates and priorities, affordability and balances service other resource constraints
+The requirement to set a medium term strategies and the process balanced budget was met. medium-term financial financial strategy. plan 6.10 Informing medium and long-term planning by drawing up realistic estimates of revenue and See above 6.9.1 Budget setting process capital expenditure aimed at developing a sustainable funding strategy 6.11 Optimising achievement of intended outcomes - ensuring the medium term financial See above 6.9.1 Budget setting process strategy integrates and balances service other resource constraints priorities, affordability and

-Principle D: Determining Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.12 Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term See 6.9.1 Budget setting pro ocess 6.13 Ensuring the medium-term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage See 6.9.1 Budget setting pro ocess
+Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 6.12 Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term See 6.9.1 Budget setting pro ocess 6.13 Ensuring the medium-term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage See 6.9.1 Budget setting pro ocess